PSUmodeling/Cycles/docs/index.md

 ## Bug Report Guidelines

-All bug reports and feature requests **must** be submitted as an issue at the [Cycles Issues page](https://github.com/PSUmodeling/Cycles/issues).
+All bug reports and feature requests **must** be submitted as issues at the [Cycles Issues page](https://github.com/PSUmodeling/Cycles/issues).

 Before reporting the bug, please download the latest version of Cycles at the [Cycles release page](https://github.com/PSUmodeling/Cycles/releases) and test if the bug has already been fixed.